Lanre Ogunge

 “I thought to myself, ‘Why can’t I just pay with my face?’,” he said. “‘I know it’s me so how can I make them know that too?’”

-So Ogungbe and his co-founders pivoted.
-Now, less than four years after that frustrating moment making a purchase, Identitypass is a compliance and security solution, and the fastest-growing data verification provider in Africa.
-It serves not only Nigeria but also Kenya, Sierra Lone, Ghana, South Africa, Uganda, the United Kingdom, and the United States.
+Now, less than four years after that frustrating experience of forgetting a wallet, Identitypass is a compliance and security solution and the fastest-growing data verification provider in Africa.
+It serves not only Nigeria but also Kenya, Sierra Leone, Ghana, South Africa, Uganda, the United Kingdom, and the United States.

 Utilizing artificial intelligence